-Although these were made with crispy wafers back in the 1940s, ice cream sandwiches are now made with all varieties of cookies and different flavours of ice cream.
+Although these were made with crispy wafers back in the 1940s, ice cream sandwiches are now made with all varieties of cookies and different flavors of ice cream.

 On this day, take your kids to the local ice cream shop.
 Or make an ice cream sandwich at home.
 Take two flat cookies and spread ice cream between them.
 You can use wafers instead of cookies.
-Let the kids mix and match ice cream flavours and see which one their favourite is!
+Let the kids mix and match ice cream flavors and see which one their favorite is!

 August 3rd – Watermelon Day